heremaps/xyz-qgis-plugin/README.md

 # HERE Maps for QGIS Plugin

-HERE Maps for QGIS is a [QGIS](https://www.qgis.org) plugin which can be used to visualize, edit and analyze data from [Interactive Map Layers](https://developer.here.com/documentation/data-api/data_dev_guide/rest/layers.html#interactive-map-layers) (IML) on [HERE Platform](https://platform.here.com/) and from [HERE Data Hub](https://github.com/heremaps/xyz-hub) spaces directly on a map.
+HERE Maps for QGIS is a [QGIS](https://www.qgis.org) plugin which can be used to visualize, edit and analyze data from [Interactive Map Layers](https://www.here.com/docs/bundle/data-api-developer-guide/page/rest/layers.html#interactive-map-layers) (IML) on [HERE Platform](https://platform.here.com/) and from [xyz-hub](https://github.com/heremaps/xyz-hub) spaces directly on a map.

 ![new connection](res/new-connection.png)